 Applying for a US Reentry Permit during the Pandemic

 One of the less talked about effects of COVID-19 is how it left people stranded.
 The unexpected spread of the virus has people stuck abroad, turning a one-month trip into a year-long stay.
 This can cause trouble with your legal permanent resident (LPR) status.
 In this article, we’ll talk about common concerns related to reentry permit applications during the COVID-19 outbreak.
-If you’re concerned about losing your permanent residence due to travel abroad, talk to an experienced North Carolina immigration attorney now!
+If you’re concerned about losing your permanent residence due to travel abroad, talk to an experienced North Carolina or California immigration attorney now!

 What is a Reentry Permit and why do I need One?

 A valid re-entry permit lets you live, study, or work abroad for some time without losing the validity of your permanent resident card.
 There are many reasons where you can’t move to the US right away or that require you to go abroad.
 With a re-entry permit, you can work on your other obligations before finally going to the United States.
 A re-entry permit allows you to only enter the US once in two years, then once in a year after four years.

 Your Green Card has a period of validity of 10 years for lawful permanent residents.
 However, simply having a valid Green Card won’t suffice to keep your lawful permanent resident status.
 To maintain your status as an active Green Card-holder, you’ll have to travel to the USA and reside there permanently for half the period of your stay.

 Note that the United States Citizenship and Immigration Services (USCIS) does not provide exemptions for permanent residents to live abroad without a reentry permit EVEN during the COVID-19 pandemic.
 If you have plans to travel abroad, apply for a re-entry permit along with your other travel documents.
 If you’re having trouble with your stay abroad during the trying times brought about by the virus, talk to a skilled North Carolina or California immigration lawyer to ease your worries.